-- Review The Head of School and PSHE lead (Mr Hawley and Ms Weetch) collated all relevant information including relevant national and local guidance; - 2.
+- 1. Review The Head of School and PSHE lead (Mr Hawley), alongside a small working party of teachers, collated all relevant information including relevant national and local guidance; - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations; - 3.
 Parent/stakeholder consultation parents and any interested parties were invited to have input regarding the policy; - 4.
 Ratification once amendments were made, the policy was shared with governors and ratified.